Here's How Much It Costs Athletes & Their Families To Compete In The Olympics

-If your little one was inspired by all the sick flips, record smashing times, and sparkly outfits currently on display at the Tokyo Summer Games, you might be wondering how much it costs to compete in the Olympics.
+If your little one is inspired by all the sick flips, record smashing times, and sparkly outfits on display at the Beijing Winter Games, you might start wondering how much it costs to compete in the Olympics.
 While it certainly varies depending on the sport, it's very rare for most top-level athletes to make enough in prize and endorsement money to sustain their careers without side jobs, community support, and some serious financial backing from their families.
 In fact, parents of Olympians routinely spend tens of thousands of dollars on their kids every year in some sports.
 And of course, that's on top of the $233,610 that it costs to raise a child through age 18, according to the U.S. Department of Agriculture.
 So the question is, how much does it cost to be an Olympian?

 How Much Does Elite Gymnastics Cost?